-- The mutual fund may also invest up to 20% of its assets in diversified and/or flexible UCI as part of "absolute return" strategies. - The mutual fund may also use French or European indexbased UCI or trackers (French or European UCITS funds or AIFs). - Up to 75% of the mutual fund's assets may bear a currency risk. - The mutual fund may borrow cash up to 10% for cash flow imbalance reasons. - The mutual fund may invest in financial contracts, on regulated, organised, or OTC markets (swaps, futures, options or exchange forwards) for the purposes of hedging of and/or exposure to equity risk, interest rate risk, and/or currency risk. - The distributable amounts of the A unit are fully accumulated. - Minimum recommended investment period: more than 5 years. - Subscription and redemption requests are accepted at any time until 12:00 p.m. and executed daily on the basis of the next net asset value (i.e. at an unknown price). - Settlements relating to subscription requests are carried out on the second business day following the date of establishment of the net asset value.
-Settlements relating to redemption requests are carried out on the third business day following the date of establishment of the net asset value. - The lowest category does not mean that the product is "risk-free". - The mutual fund is classified in category 5.
-This classification corresponds to a variable combination of exposure to equity and bond markets. - The following risks, not taken into account in the indicator, may also have a downward impact on the net asset value of the UCITS:
+- The mutual fund may also invest up to 20% of its assets in diversified and/or flexible UCI as part of "absolute return" strategies. - The mutual fund may also use French or European indexbased UCI or trackers (French or European UCITS funds or AIFs). - Up to 75% of the mutual fund's assets may bear a currency risk. - The mutual fund may borrow cash up to 10% for cash flow imbalance reasons. - The mutual fund may invest in financial contracts, on regulated, organised, or OTC markets (swaps, futures, options, or exchange forwards) for the purposes of hedging of and/or exposure to equity risk, interest rate risk, and/or currency risk. - The distributable amounts of the A unit are fully accumulated. - Recommended minimum investment period: 5 years. - Subscription and redemption requests are accepted at any time until 12:00 p.m. and executed daily on the basis of the next net asset value (i.e. at an unknown price).
+Settlements relating to subscription requests are carried out on the second business day following the date of establishment of the net asset value.
+Settlements relating to redemption requests are carried out on the third business day following the date of establishment of the net asset value.

-- Credit risk: risk that the financial situation of the issuer of a bond or a debt instrument will deteriorate, the extreme risk being default by the issuer.
+The following risks, not taken into account in the indicator, may also have an impact on the net asset value of the UCITS:

-- Risk associated with financial contracts: the use of financial futures may lead to replicating, increasing, or reducing an exposure to markets, indices, assets, etc. The Fund's net asset value may thus, in some cases, change in a way different from that of the underlying markets to which the
+- Credit risk: risk that the financial situation of the issuer of a bond or a debt instrument will deteriorate, the extreme risk being the risk of default of the issuer. - Risk associated with financial contracts: the use of financial futures may lead to replicating, increasing, or reducing an exposure to markets, indices, assets, etc. The Fund's net asset value may thus, in some cases, change in a way different from that of the underlying markets to which the Fund is exposed.